sanath-narasimhan/academic-static/content/post/OnInt.md

 ![On intelligence](/img/entrohinal.jpg)

 The following figure shows how the information of sight is processed in the human brain.
 The eyes are connected to the temporal lobe of the brain through optic nerves.
-The information gets processed here along with the spatial information obtained fromthe entrohinal hippocapal region.
+The information gets processed here along with the spatial information obtained from the entrohinal hippocapal and from the hypothalamus region.
 We can clearly see a hierarchical architecture.
 At each of the sub-region V1,V2,V4 and IT different levels of abstraction of the input happens to understand the observed spatial-temporal pattern.
 This helps store sequence of recurring patterns and recall them auto-associatively by having them in an invariant form and in an hierarchy.